01 Apr 2013 id2 National Selection boys team: Where are they now? (VIDEOS)

 - Lucas del Rosario (F), Durham, N.C. – Del Rosario is with the Capital City RailHawks Academy and has competed with the U.S. 16-U squad.

 - Jonathan Gonzalez (F), Santa Rosa, Calif. – Gonzalez played with Atletico Santa Rosa through the 16-U level before transferring to C.F.
 Monterrey, where he is on the reserve squad.
 He has also played for the U.S. 20-Us.
-(UPDATE – July 23, 2017: The now 18 year old made his Liga MX debut, starting for Monterrey on the opening day of the 2017-18 season.)
+(UPDATE – Aug.
+24, 2017: The now 18 year old made his Liga MX debut and has made a handful of starts already.)

 - Kyle Gruno (D), Upper Saddle River, N.J. – At the age of 15, Gruno transferred to Leicester City F.C. and is a member of the 18-U team, the same level at which he competes for the U.S.